Repatriation of World War II Artifacts

 World War II Artifacts

-The Government of Japan, with the recognition that World War II Artifacts would be most appreciated by the original bearer or surviving kin of them, is promoting return of those artifacts.
-Ministry of Health, Labour and Welfare of Japan, in this connection, will attempt to locate the original bearer of a WWII artifact or surviving kin of the original bearer provided the party requesting the investigation agrees to tender the item to Embassy or Consulate General of Japan without demand for compensation, if and when the search is successfully completed.
-Putting up WWII artifacts with names of war dead for internet auction would offend feelings of war bereaved and your cooperation will be much appreciated.
-The procedure for the return of such artifacts is as follows:1.
-Request
+The Government of Japan, with the recognition that World War II Artifacts would be most appreciated by their original bearers or surviving kin, is promoting the return of those artifacts.
+The Ministry of Health, Labor and Welfare of Japan, in this connection, will attempt to locate the original bearer of a WWII artifact or the surviving kin provided the party requesting the investigation agrees to tender the item to the Embassy or Consulate General of Japan without demand for compensation, if and when the search is successfully completed.
+Putting up WWII artifacts with the names of the dead for auction would offend the feelings of the war-bereaved and your cooperation in not doing so is very appreciated.
+The procedure for the return of such artifacts is as follows:

 ATTENTION: WWII Artifacts